layabox/LayaAir1.0/README.md

 - High performance

 Display render is set priority to WebGL mode.
 However, renderer fallback using Canvas for systems with missing/incompatible graphics cards.
-LayaAir is design to be run without Plugin.
+LayaAir is design to be run without Plugin and on embedded system.

 - Light weight and easy to use

-LayaAir API is designed to be simple, easy to handle, concepted to require small size installation.
+LayaAir API architecture aim to be simple, easy to handle, concepted to require small size installation.
 It can run basic and complete need for HTML5 engine.

 - Multi-language development support